MarktW86/azure-psdocs-processing/azurermps/conceptual/1.7.0/overview.md

 * [SQL Databases](/azure/sql-database/sql-database-powershell-samples?toc=%2fpowershell%2fazure%%2ftoc.json)

 > [!NOTE]
-> If you have deployments that use the classic deployment model that cannot be converted you can install the Service Management version of Azure PowerShell.
+> If you have deployments that use the classic deployment model that cannot be converted, you can install the Service Management version of Azure PowerShell.
 For more information, see [Install the Azure PowerShell Service Management module](install-azure-ps?view=azuresmps-3.7.0).

 ### Need help with PowerShell?

-If you are unfamiliar with PowerShell you may find an introduction to PowerShell helpful.
-To get started with PowerShell, see [Scripting with PowerShell](https://technet.microsoft.com/library/bb978526.aspx).
+If you are unfamiliar with PowerShell, you may find an introduction to PowerShell helpful.
+To get started with PowerShell, see
+[Scripting with PowerShell](https://technet.microsoft.com/library/bb978526.aspx).

 You can also watch this video: